alexmeert/Graph-Based-Flight-Route-Optimization/README.md

 Building on the connectivity map, the system employs graph algorithms like DFS, BFS, Dijkstra's, Prim’s and Kruskal’s to find the most efficient routes between airports.
-This feature helps in identifying optimal routes for passengers and cargo, potentially reducing travel time and costs
+This feature helps in identifying optimal routes for passengers and cargo, potentially reducing travel time and costs.